weblab-staff/website/src/views/content/articles/prizes.md

 **Prize: $750**

 Awarded to the team that, as determined by the staff, created a site with the most unique, interesting, and compelling concept.
-This site would solve an interesting problem that doesn’t have an established solution or address one of the competition themes in a creative way.
+This site would solve an interesting problem that doesn't have an established solution or address one of the competition themes in a creative way.

 ### Most Responsive UI Design